-5.9 Do not share the host's network namespace (Scored)
+5.9 Ensure the host's network namespace is not shared (Scored)

-The networking mode on a container when set to '--net=host', skips placing the container inside separate network stack.
+The networking mode on a container when set to --net=host, skips placing the container inside separate network stack.
 In essence, this choice tells Docker to not containerize the container's networking.
 This would network-wise mean that the container lives "outside" in the main Docker host and has full access to its network interfaces.

 This is potentially dangerous.
 It allows the container process to open low-numbered ports like any other root process.
-It also allows the container to access network services like D-bus on the Docker host.
+It also allows the container to access network services like Dbus on the Docker host.
 Thus, a container process can potentially do unexpected things such as shutting down the Docker host.
 You should not use this option.

+'''

-docker ps --quiet | xargs docker inspect --format '{{ .Id }}: NetworkMode={{ .HostConfig.NetworkMode }}'
+docker ps --quiet --all | xargs docker inspect --format '{{ .Id }}:

+NetworkMode={{ .HostConfig.NetworkMode }}'

+'''

-If the above command returns 'host', it means '--net=host' option was passed when container was started.
+If the above command returns NetworkMode=host, it means that --net=host option was passed when container was started.
 This would be non-compliant.
-It should return bridge, none, or container:\$Container_Instance to be compliant.

-Do not pass '--net=host' option when starting the container.
+Do not pass --net=host option when starting the container.